Anushka197/visionary-eyes/README.md

 ## Features

-- Player detection using YOLOv5 and custom model pretrained on yolov11
+- Player detection using YOLOv5 and custom model fine-tuned on yolov11
 - Attempts at consistent player ID assignment across frames
 - Partial handling of occlusions and re-identification
 - Customizable confidence and IoU thresholds
 - Support for video file input
-- Separate pipelines for testing different models (custom vs YOLOv5)
+- Separate pipelines for testing different models (best.pt vs YOLOv5)

 ---